-Our midwives have delivered over 12,000 babies and handle one-third of all births at UC San Diego.
-Meet the team.
+Our midwives have delivered over 12,000 babies and handle one-third of all births at UC San Diego Health.

 Accredited and Certified CNMs

-All of UC San Diego's CNMs are registered nurses and have graduated from a master's-level, specialized nurse-midwifery program.
+All of UC San Diego Health's CNMs are registered nurses and have graduated from a master's-level, specialized nurse-midwifery program.
 They are accredited by the American College of Nurse-Midwives (ACNM), have passed a national certification exam, and have met strict requirements set by state health agencies.

 Personal and Professional Care